OliLov/python-projects/README.md

 - Dice Rolling Simulator: Simulates the roll of a die.
 - Guess the Number: A game where the user tries to guess a randomly generated number.
 - Mad Libs Generator: Creates a story based on user input.
+- Palindrome Checker: Check if a phrase is a palindrome.
 - Rock, paper, scissors: Classic game of rock, paper, scissors.

 ### python-projects/health